NEAF LAB

 • Dr. Gungor Aydin shared her journey from postdoctoral researcher to independent faculty to raise awareness for mentorship, training & career development for postdocs - You can watch the video here.

-• Congratulations to undergraduates Madison Yip (Rutgers University) on receiving the Alice M and Walter Phillips Award for Outstanding Honors Thesis Proposal and for completing her Senior Psychology Honors Thesis!
+• Congratulations to undergraduate Madison Yip (Rutgers University) on receiving the Alice M and Walter Phillips Award for Outstanding Honors Thesis Proposal and for completing her Senior Psychology Honors Thesis!

 February 2025

-• Dr. Gungor Aydin's gave a talk on "Sensing Echoes in the Auditory Brain to Detect Learning-Induced Neuroplasticity" at the 2025 American Association for the Advancement of Science (AAAS) Annual Meeting.
+• Dr. Gungor Aydin gave a talk on "Sensing Echoes in the Auditory Brain to Detect Learning-Induced Neuroplasticity" at the 2025 American Association for the Advancement of Science (AAAS) Annual Meeting.

 January 2025